victini-lover/CSAW-Quals-2021-Writeups/Forgery/README.md

 # Forgery

-> Category: crypto
+Category: crypto
-> Points: 405
+Points: 405
-> Solves: 127
+Solves: 127

-# Description
+## Description
-> Detailed description as it would need to be explained to other lab members

-This is a elgamal signature forgery challenge.
-The mistake made with the signing process is that the message is not hashed before being signed.

-# Deployment
-> Any special information about the deployment if there is a server component

-Use the Dockerfile for the deployment.
-Give forgery.py as a part of the challenge
+Felicity and Cisco would like to hire you as an intern for a new security company that they are forming.
+They have given you a black box signature verification system to test out and see if you can forge a signature.
+Forge it and you will get a passphrase to be hired!

+## Notes
+This challenge was inspired by the Cyber Apocalypse 2021 CTF hosted by Hack The Box.

+The goal of this challenge was to have people learn about how improper implementation could easily break a signing system.

-# Flag
+## Flag
 flag{7h3_4rr0wv3r53_15_4w350M3!}

-# Solution
+## Solution
-> As detailed as possible description of the solution.
-Not just the solver script.
-As full a description as possible of the solution for the challenge.

-Do a one-parameter existential forgery.
-Select an e such that 1 < e < p-1.
-Set r = (g^e * y) mod p and s = (-r) mod (p-1).
-Then the tuple (r,s) is a valid signature for the message m = (e*s) mod (p-1)
+This an ElGamal signature scheme.
+The issue is that the message needs to be hashed before it is signed using this system.
+Unfornuately, that was not done in this case.
+Also, another mistake made is that a `MASK` is applied to make the signature a certain size.
+But, the `MASK` is applied only after the checking the contents of the message.
+Therefore, you can place your message in the parts that will be masked out.

+Therefore, you can do a one-parameter existential forgery for the given public key and get past the checking system.
+Usually, in one-parameter existential forgery, the message is pre-determined based on your calculations needed (see `https://en.wikipedia.org/wiki/ElGamal_signature_scheme#Existential_forgery` for the calculations).
+But, becuase of the `MASK`, it is easier to fool the system.

+After submitting a forged signature, they would get the flag from the server.

+For the script implementation, please check out `solution.py`.